USS Chesapeake (1799): Quasi-War

 Chesapeake was launched on 2 December 1799 during the undeclared Quasi-War (1798–1800), which arose after the French navy seized American merchant ships.
 Her fitting-out continued until May 1800.
 In March Josiah Fox was reprimanded by Secretary of the Navy Benjamin Stoddert for continuing to work on Chesapeake while Congress, still awaiting completion, was fully manned with a crew drawing pay.
 Stoddert appointed Thomas Truxton to ensure that his directives concerning Congress were carried out.

 Chesapeake first put to sea on 22 May commanded by Captain Samuel Barron and marked her departure from Norfolk with a 13-gun salute.
 Her first assignment was to carry currency from Charleston, South Carolina, to Philadelphia.
 On 6 June she joined a squadron patrolling off the southern coast of the United States and in the West Indies escorting American merchant ships.

 Capturing the 16-gun French privateer La Jeune Creole on 1 January 1801 after a chase lasting 50 hours, she returned to Norfolk with her prize on 15 January.
 Chesapeake returned briefly to the West Indies in February, soon after a peace treaty was ratified with France.
 She returned to Norfolk and decommissioned on 26 February, subsequently being placed in reserve.

 First Barbary War

 During the Quasi-War, the United States had paid tribute to the Barbary States to ensure that they would not seize or harass American merchant ships.
 In 1801 Yusuf Karamanli of Tripoli, dissatisfied with the amount of tribute he received in comparison to that paid to Algiers, demanded an immediate payment of $250,000.
 Thomas Jefferson responded by sending a squadron of warships to protect American merchant ships in the Mediterranean and to pursue peace negotiations with the Barbary States.
-The first squadron was under the command of Richard Dale in President and the second was assigned to the command of Richard Valentine Morris in Chesapeake.
+The first squadron was under the command of Richard Dale in President. and the second was assigned to the command of Richard Valentine Morris in Chesapeake.
 Morris's squadron eventually consisted of the vessels Constellation, New York, John Adams, Adams, and Enterprise.
 It took several months to prepare the vessels for sea; they departed individually as they became ready.

+Captain Thomas Truxton was ordered to take command of Chesapeake on 12 January 1802 by the Secretary of the Navy.
+He proposed that he should be squadron commander of the new squadron leaving for the Mediterranean, or he should leave the service, in a letter to Secretary of the Navy dated 3 March 1802.
+Secretary of the Navy ordered Capt.
+Richard V. Morris to take command of Chesapeake in a letter dated 11 March 1802.
+Truxton was relieved of command by the Navy Secretary in a letter dated 13 March with Lt.
+William Smith taking temporary command.